patrick-llgc/Learning-Deep-Learning/paper_notes/bevdepth.md

 #### Overall impression
 In LSS, depth estimation is implicitly learnt without camera info.
 The accuracy of depth estimation is surprisingly inadequate (pred-gt curve shows very poor correlation).
 Replacing the depth with ground truth depth will lead to huge improvement, indicating that the quality of intermediate depth is the key to improving multi-view 3D object detection.

+The idea is relatively simple, but the engineering effort was executed beautifully, with in-depth analysis.

 #### Key ideas
 - Explicit depth supervision: The depth is supervised by projected point clouds, with a *min poling* and a *one-hot* encoding.
 - Depth correction is introduced to account for the error in extrinsics calibration (and online extrinsic disturbance).
 Instead of finding the exactly correct calibration, BEVDepth proposes to **enlarge the receptive field to compensate for inaccurate lidar-camera alignment**.
 In this way, the mis-aligned depth GT is able to attend to the feature at right position. --> This is a good point.
 May be very useful for early fusion.